Starting the New Year with a Thank You

 Indiegogo has since agreed that we are not contravening sanctions, however, two weeks later our account is still frozen.
 They now state they are waiting to see if their bank will process the funds.
 We have been assured that the money will either be released to us eventually (to be used to provide assistance to my family in Syria), or it will be returned to the donors.

 Although no one can see campaign while it is frozen, all the generous contributions will reach my family in Syria when it is restarted.
-To view some of the kind comments passed along by some of the contributors, please visit our website.

 This campaign has shown me just how much people care and I’m humbled and grateful for the incredible display of generosity.
 I also want to thank you for the huge outpouring of support for this blip in our fundraising efforts.
 The story of our challenge with Indiegogo for raising money for Syrians has been covered by CBC’s As it Happens, the National Post, Sun Media, and the Huffington Post.
 Indiegogo has since apologized and promised to review their policies.